CCDirectLink/CLS/proposals/1/packedMod.md

 ### Mod Identifier (MI)

 Mods can be moved and have no fixed location like the game.
 Therefor the `sha256`-Hash (see: `sha256sum`) of the mod file (`.ccmod`) will be used instead to identify the mod.
-Unpacked mods have to use the absolute path (without the use of environment variable or path abbreviation) of the `package.json` instead to provide the same amount of information as packed mods (`MP`).
+Unpacked mods have to use the absolute path (without the use of environment variable or path abbreviation) of the `package.json` instead to provide the same amount of information as packed mods (`MP`). __Do not use the MI-Hash for unpacked or packed mods to identify mods across multiple devices.
+Use it only to differentiate Mods.__ The ID can for example be used as key for a `current loaded`-Database or similar use cases.

 If packed: